 Gernsback’s stinginess is given as one explanation for SF’s later troubles.

-Now, you may have noticed that one source said Argosy-like magazines paid up to 6 cents, here it says 1-2; the difference doesn’t matter much.
-The important data is that Gernsback, paid (if anything) 1/4 or 1/5 of a cent per word, and that’s probably the worst rate of the era.
+You might have noticed that one source said Argosy-like magazines paid up to 6 cents, here it says 1-2; the difference doesn’t matter much.
+The important data is that Gernsback, paid (if anything at all) 1/4 or 1/5 of a cent per word, and that’s probably the worst rate of the era.
 So we have a yardstick here to compare it to modern times, and remember, there’s a thing called inflation…

 At 1/4 or 1/5 of a cent per word, a 5,000-word short story would pay $10 or $12.5, which in, let’s say, 1936, would be, according to the Inflation calculator… $224.86 or $179.89, or 4.5 cents/word and 3.5 cents/word respectively.
 This other Inflation Calculator gives lower, but very similar, results.